jornada-im/documentation/docs/jrn_metabase_setup.md

 ### PostgreSQL roles for LTER_core_metabase

-There are some recommended roles to add to a PostgreSQL cluster for LTER_core_metabase (defined [here](https://github.com/lter/LTER-core-metabase/blob/master/docs/quick_start.md#1-create-users-and-assign-privileges).
+There are some recommended roles to add to a PostgreSQL cluster for LTER_core_metabase (defined [here](https://github.com/lter/LTER-core-metabase/blob/master/docs/quick_start.md#1-create-users-and-assign-privileges)).
 This will most likely be done in psql while logged into the host.

 1. Create a role for the database owner and set password

         postgres=# CREATE ROLE <name> CREATEDB CREATEROLE LOGIN;
         postgres=# ALTER USER <name> WITH ENCRYPTED PASSWORD '<password>';

 2. Create other roles specified for LTER_core_metabase.
-If these exist when creating LTER_core_metabase (see below), they should be granted the correct permissions to the schema and tables.
+If you create these before creating the LTER_core_metabase in the steps below, they will be granted the correct permissions to the schema and tables.

         CREATE ROLE read_write_user;
         CREATE ROLE read_only_user;

-    If they don't have the correct permissions, you might do something like:
+    If for some reason permissions for these roles need correction, you might do something like:

         GRANT SELECT ON lter_core_metabase TO read_only_user;
         GRANT SELECT INSERT UPDATE ON lter_core_metabase TO read_write_user;

-3. After making changes on server restart the postgres server
+3. After making changes on server restart the postgres server.

         sudo systemctl restart postgresql.service

 ## Creating databases

-### First a test
+### First some tests

-There are some PostgreSQL tools available in Linux userspace, so to create a testing database for a user do:
+There are some PostgreSQL tools available in Linux userspace, so while logged in to the host, you can create a testing database for a user role with:

     createdb -O <username> <databasename>

 Or you can log into `psql` as a particular role and do:

-    CREATE DATABASE <databasename>
+    username=# CREATE DATABASE <databasename>

-Then you can log in to the database (from the host).
-Note the uppercase -U flag to denote the user:
+Once this database is created you can log in to the database from the system shel (Note the uppercase -U flag to denote the user):

     psql -U <username> <databasename>

+Or connect from within psql:

+    username=# \c <databasename>

-After logging you can issue SQL commands and queries or use the `psql` commands that are prepended by a backslash (\l, \du, \d...).
+After logging in you can issue SQL commands and queries or use the `psql` metacommands that are prepended by a backslash and [described here](https://www.postgresql.org/docs/current/app-psql.html).

 ### Create an lter_core_metabase